Photos from CalCOFI 1708SR

 The California Cooperative Oceanic Fisheries Investigations (CalCOFI) are a unique partnership of the California Department of Fish & Wildlife, NOAA Fisheries Service and Scripps Institution of Oceanography.

 CalCOFI conducts quarterly oceanographic cruises off California four times a year: winter, spring, summer, & fall.
-Scripps Institution of Oceanography (SIO), National Oceanic & Atmospheric Administration (NOAA), and CCE-LTER scientists measure physical and biological properties of the ocean off Southern & Central California at specific locations.
-Our current research ships include SIO's RV Sally Ride and NOAA vessels RV Reuben Lasker & FSV Bell M Shimada.
+Scripps Institution of Oceanography (SIO), National Oceanic & Atmospheric Administration (NOAA), California Department of Fish & Wildlife (CDFW), and affiliate project scientists measure physical, chemical, and biological properties of the ocean off Southern & Central California at specific locations.
+Our current research ships include SIO's RV Sally Ride and NOAA vessels RV Reuben Lasker & FSV Reuben Lasker.

 Cruise dates are subject to change so check back often

 Since 1949, hydrographic and biological data of the California Current System have been collected on CalCOFI cruises.
 The 68+ year hydrographic time-series includes temperature, salinity, oxygen and phosphate observations.
 In 1961, nutrient analysis expanded to include silicate, nitrate and nitrite; in 1973, chlorophyll was added; in 1984, C14 primary productivity incubations were added; and in 1993, CTD profiling began.
 Please refer to the Data Edits & Updates page for changes to data files or formats.

 |14 Table - 50 MB Zip •||MDB Output - 38 MB Zip •||MDB Output - 50 MB Zip •||MDB Output - 45 MB Zip •|